How Do Scroll Air Compressors Operate and Why Use One?

 Rotary vs Scroll Compressor

-Because both rotary screw and scroll air compressors are available as oiled and oil-free technologies, when specifying an air compressor, the choice often comes down to rotary vs scroll compressors, so we will explain the main differences between the two.
+Because air compressors are available using oiled, oil-free and oilless technologies, when specifying an air compressor, the choice often comes down to rotary vs scroll compressors, so we will explain the main differences between the two.

 Aside from design differences, rotary screw and scroll compressors can be compared by their operational pros and cons: